2024

 How to Fix a High Turnover Rate

 How might you feel if your company had a greater retention rate?
-There isn’t a single HR executive I know who would say no to that.
-When it comes to HR, employee retention is one of the most pressing issues.
+There isn’t a single HR executive who would say no to that.

-How to Reduce High Turnover Rate?
+How to Reduce the High Turnover Rate?

 1. Choose Your Team Wisely

 You must pick people who are both behavioral and cultural matchmakers for the position to reduce involuntary turnover.
 If you want to determine how your workers respond to particular scenarios, you may ask them behavioral interview questions.
-During the interview process, show prospective employees around your company and provide information about the work environment.
-If a candidate doesn’t fit in, they must self-select out to reduce voluntary turnover.

 2. Fire Least Productive Employees

 Even if you follow the suggestions above, you may still end up with an employee who does not match your company’s culture despite your best efforts.
 No matter how good they are at their job, an employee who does not fit in with your company’s culture is a liability in the form of “cultural debt.”
-By contaminating your company’s water supply, they may do more harm than good.
-Set them free.

-If you’re looking to know more strategic, technical and detailed ways of reducing the employee turnover rate, then enroll in our top-rated HR certification courses right now to understand employee turnover rate biology:
+If you’re looking to know more strategic, technical, and detailed ways of reducing the employee turnover rate, then enroll in our top-rated HR certification courses right now to understand employee turnover rate biology:

 Human Resources Certifications